whitepau/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/experimental/fpga_template/README.md

 # Note that depending on your installation, you may need to specify the full
 # path to the board support package (BSP), this usually is in your install
 # folder.
+#
+# You can also specify a device family (E.g. "Arria10" or "Stratix10") or a
+# specific part number (E.g. "10AS066N3F40E2SG") to generate a standalone IP.
 if(NOT DEFINED FPGA_DEVICE)
     set(FPGA_DEVICE "intel_s10sx_pac:pac_s10_usm")
 endif()